Shilpa-Gopal/Learn-C-from-Scratch/README.md

 - `lessons/`: Contains code and notes related to individual course lessons.
 - `projects/`: Houses larger projects or assignments.
 - `resources/`: Any additional resources or notes that complement the course material.
-- `README.md`: This file providing an overview of the repository.
+- `README.md`: This file provides an overview of the repository.

 Feel free to explore the folders to find specific course content.